Overview

 We also provide support for children with swallowing difficulties.

-The current average waiting time for the Children’s Speech and Language Therapy service is 5.0 weeks.
+The current average waiting time for the Children’s Speech and Language Therapy service is 8.5 weeks (please note however this could change during the pandemic).

 Using this service

 You can contact us directly to ask more or to discuss a referral for your child.
-Simply call us on 0300 330 5777 or visit one of our drop-in sessions if you have a pre-school child.
+Simply call us on 0300 330 5777.
 You can also talk to your doctor, health visitor or member of staff from your child’s pre-school or school, who can refer your child or speak to us for you.

 Referral email address: bromh.cccpod5refs@nhs.net